- Definition: What is car tuning?

 Which vehicles are best suited for car tuning?

 A very difficult question!
-It certainly can’t be answered with a simple ranking list.
-The tastes of tuners are too varied.
-Professionals specialize in all kinds of models.
-And of course, the language you speak and the people you talk to always play a role.
-That’s why German cars are more popular in Germany, French cars in France, and Japan has its own strong scene.
+It certainly cannot be answered with a simple ranking list.
+The tastes of tuners are too different.
+Professionals specialise in all kinds of models.
+And of course, the country you come from always plays a role.
+That’s why German cars are more popular in Germany, French cars in France and Japan also has its own strong scene.

 But there are still a few guidelines: if you want to tune your car optically, German models are more recommended.
 Especially for the strong-selling brands Audi, BMW, Ford, Opel and VW, there is a huge range, for example, of wheel rims, seats and spoilers.
 For Fiat, Peugeot and Renault, the air is a little thinner.
 And if tuning parts come from Japan, that doesn’t make them any cheaper.

-Small cars with turbochargers are particularly suitable for inexpensive engine tuning.
+Small or compact cars with turbochargers and hot hatches are particularly suitable for inexpensive engine tuning.
 These models, such as the Golf IV Turbo, can be spiced up at comparatively low cost.
 The Mazda MX5, the Toyota Supra and models with the BMW N54 engine are also popular.
 But beyond that: many experts, many opinions.
 That’s why simple advice in the tuner community is: “Tune the car you like best.”

 Major tuning companies and manufacturers